adambard/learnxinyminutes-docs/fr-fr/awk-fr.html.markdown

     nlines++;
 }

-# Another special pattern is called END.
-It will run after processing all the
-# text files.
-Unlike BEGIN, it will only run if you've given it input to
-# process.
-It will run after all the files have been read and processed
-# according to the rules and actions you've provided.
-The purpose of it is
-# usually to output some kind of final report, or do something with the
-# aggregate of the data you've accumulated over the course of the script.

 # Un autre motif spécial est END.
 Il fonctionnera après le traitement de tous
 # les fichiers texte.
 Contrairement à BEGIN, il ne fonctionne que si vous lui
 # donnez une entrée à traiter.
 Il sera exécuté une fois que tous les fichiers